What is bank regulation?

 What is the main purpose of bank regulation?

-Furthermore, banking regulations are designed to promote safe and sound banking practices by ensuring that banks have enough capital to cover their risks, preventing them from engaging in unfair or deceptive practices, and ensuring that consumers have access to information about their rights and options.
+Banking regulations are also designed to promote safe and sound banking practices by ensuring banks have enough capital to cover their risks, preventing them from engaging in unfair or deceptive practices, and ensuring that consumers have access to information about their rights and options.

 Furthermore, bank regulators also supervise the activities of banks and enforce compliance with regulations.
 By doing so, bank regulators help to ensure that banks operate in a safe and sound manner and that consumers are protected from fraud and abuse.